 This dynamic program will offer students the opportunity to prepare for a career in the aviation technology community.
 Elements of the basic aviation maintenance curriculum will be applied as new knowledge and skills are introduced in aircraft general/airfram studies.
 Students will investigate through classroom instruction, field trips, and laboratory applications in the following areas: airfram strucctures/riveting, airframe systems and components, airframe finishes and corrosion prevention, avaiation avionics systems/electronics, aviation fire prevention techniqes, and communication and navigation systems.
 The last year of the class the students will study Unmanned Aircraft Systems (UAS) will have the opportunity to earn a FAA Part 107 Drone Pilot's License.

-This program requires students to have completed Algebra I with a C or better.
+This program prefers students to have completed Algebra I with a C or better.

 This class is a three-year program.

 The number of periods required in a student's schedule to complete this program is as follows:

 Year 3 = 3 periods